ElectroWizard-Prjkt/.github/profile/README.md

 ## About Soulvibe 💫

-We're a passionate team of Android enthusiasts, dedicated to pushing the boundaries of what's possible on your device.
-Our mission is to empower you with the tools to personalize and optimize your Android journey.
+We're a passionate team of Android enthusiasts, dedicated to pushing the boundaries of what's possible on your device.and optimize your Android journey.

-## Repository Structure 📂

-This repository is organized by device for easy navigation:

-* `/ALL IN HERE/`
-    * Kernels
-    * Tree
-    * Guides
-    * Resources

-## Supported Devices 🚀

-We strive to support a wide range of Android devices.
-Check the folders to see if your device is listed.
-If not, let us know, and we'll see what we can do!

-## How to Get Started 🏁
+## Get Started 🏁

-1. **Find Your Device:** Navigate to the folder for your specific device model.
+1. Find your device's folder.
-2. **Explore:** Check out the available kernels, ROMs, guides, and resources.
+2. Explore kernels, ROMs, guides, and resources.
-3. **Flash with Confidence:** Follow our detailed instructions for a smooth installation process.
+3. Follow our instructions to flash.
-4. **Join the Community:** Connect with fellow Soulvibe users on our Telegram.
+4. Join us on Telegram: [https://t.me/paradox_kernel](https://t.me/paradox_kernel)

 ## Contributing 🤝